top of page

 • If it feels "off" stop if it feels wobbly, unstable or painful, stop and modify or choose a different exercise

-Strength training is crucial for keeping hypermobile joints healthy and strong, but jumping into a program (especially one created for the general population) without preparation can lead to frustration, discomfort, and injuries.
+If you’re a woman over 50 dealing with hypermobility, strength training is crucial for keeping hypermobile joints healthy and strong, but jumping into a program (especially one created for the general population) without preparation can lead to frustration, discomfort, and injuries.

 A Personalized Training Approach for Hypermobility